 Yaaay!
 Thanks Google, but what do you want in return?!
 We explore why Google are doing this and what this update means for you!

 Google say that ‘12% of top-clicked products for all advertisers in 2016 are currently not being advertised because they are disapproved or out of stock’.
 Say What?!
 Let’s face it, feed management can be more challenging than a boxing match with Chuck Norris…I heard that Mike Tyson chipped a tooth on Chuck Norris’ ear.

 Google now give us access to Product Status and Effective Max CPC in the Products Tab.

 An example of this can be found below;

-As well as this, Google has also given us Inventory Status for Product Groups.
-This includes;
+As well as this, Google has also given us Inventory Status for Product Groups

 - Products submitted: Total products in your linked Merchant Centre account

 - Products approved: Total of submitted products approved by Google

 - Products active: Approved products with a bid

 - Products ready to serve: Active products that are in stock